7.3L Power Stroke EBPV Operation

 EBPV 470 Ohm Resistor Mod

 To disable the EBPV electronically without deleting any of the pedestal components, you can simply unplug the two prong connector mounted on the compressor housing near the compressor inlet.
 However, the PCM will realize that the system is not functioning and trigger a DTC.
-To eliminate this from happening, jump the two prong connector on the harness side with a 470 Ω, 1 Watt resistor.
-Tape or heat shrink the resistor into place so that it cannot vibrate loose.
+Our 7.3L Power Stroke EBPV connector plug will solve this problem, or you can jump the two prong connector on the harness side with a 470 Ω, 1 Watt resistor and tape/heat shrink it securely.
 The PCM will read that the EBPV system is functioning properly even though the connector is unplugged.

 EBPV Removal Procedures